haneen-bakbak/agentic-ai-workshop/usecases/business-automation/hands-on-lab-buisness-automation.md

 ## Agent Lab - watsonx.ai

->**Note:** Before starting the Agent creation, ensure you have generated your API key of watsonx.ai instance.
+>**Note:** Before starting the Agent creation, ensure you [followed these steps](/environment-setup/access-env.md#watsonxai-environment) to access your watsonx.ai environment.
+You should have also [created a new project](/environment-setup/create-project.md) and [generated your API key](/environment-setup/create-IBMid.md) of watsonx.ai instance.

 We will create one agent **Comparison Agent** in watsonx.ai's Agent Lab as part of this setup: